⚠️ Field Name Migration Notice (Jan 2026)

 - ✅ Implementation-agnostic: Applicable to any ERC-8004 registry or explorer

-- ✅ Evidence-based: Informed by analysis of 4,725 production agents
+- ✅ Evidence-based: Informed by analysis of legacy testnet deployments

 - ✅ Flexible: Supports custom extensions while promoting interoperability